Kurtz Psychology Consulting PC - Child Psychology Externship

 - Combined school/child clinical

-Scheduling: 3 days per week, including availability for evening appointments and Fridays 12:00 - 6:00. *Accommodations for religious observance could be made.
+Scheduling: 2.5 days/week, including availability for evening appointments and Fridays. *Accommodations for religious observance could be made.

-Required level of readiness: Must be at least in 3rd year of graduate program.
+Required level of readiness: Must be at least 3rd year graduate student on externship year with us.

 Preferences: Strong preference will be given to students who are able to participate in both of our summer selective mutism group intensive programs: Mighty Mouth Kids (ages 4-8) and WeSpeak (ages 10-14).